4d/docs/website/translated_docs/es/Debugging/breakpoints.md

 ![breakpoint-properties](assets/en/Debugging/breakpoint-properties.png)

 This window is available from the Method Editor or the [Source Code Pane](debugger.md#source-code-pane).
-You can:
+Puede:

 - right-click a line and select **Edit Breakpoint** in the contextual menu, or
 - `Alt+click` (Windows) or `Option+click` (macOS) in the left margin.